The best toys for kids

 And whatever family values you decide to share with your child, it’s a good idea to be consistent.
 For example, children might get confused if they’re allowed to watch violent TV shows or play violent video games but aren’t allowed to play with toy guns.

-If you don’t want other grown-ups to give your child certain toys as presents, a short, calm explanation of your feelings should do the trick.
+If you don’t want other grown-ups to give your child certain toys as presents, just explain your feelings briefly and calmly.
 In the end, it’s your decision.

 Toy weapons and ‘sexy’ dolls